Hogeschool van Amsterdam (NL)

 Role in EMPOWER2.0

-AUAS is WP5 leader.
-The aim of this work package is to build a toolkit for empowering citizens to become active energy prosumers.
+AUAS leads the building of a toolkit for empowering citizens to become active energy prosumers.
 The specific objective is to design and develop a transnational toolbox that encompasses a roadmap to support local/regional authorities, citizen communities and other parties in taking a role in empowering citizens to participate in the energy transition.

 The toolbox will have the form of an online digital platform to: